seanagibson/RE-Linked/README.md

 # RE-Linked
-A LinkedIn clone app for commercial real estate professionals.
+A "LinkedIn-style" app for real estate professionals.
+The goal of this project was to complete a minimum viable product within 36 hours.